bluesky-social/pds/README.md

 PDS_EMAIL_FROM_ADDRESS=admin@your.domain
 ```

 If the username and/or password contain special characters, the special characters will need to be [percent encoded](https://en.wikipedia.org/wiki/Percent-encoding).
-For example, `user&name:p@ssword` would become `user%26name:p%40ssword`.
+For some email services, the username will contain an extra `@` symbol that will also need to be percent encoded.
+For example, the URL `user&name@oci:p@ssword@smtphost:465` after percent encoding for the username and password fields would become `user%26name%40oci:p%40ssword@smtphost:465`.

 _Note: Your PDS will need to be restarted with those variables.
 This varies depending on your setup.
 If you followed this installation guide, run `systemctl restart pds`.
 You might need to restart the server or recreate the container, depending on what you are using._